MoreiraLAB/GPCR-A17-MAAP/README.md

 ```

 If you have the Ki values available, you can use our GPCR-A17 MAAP (Ki-filtered) to make a new prediction:
 You will need to prepare an Excel file with the SMILES and sequences of your complexes in the "smile" and "sequence" columns.
 Additionally, you need to provide the Ki values in a third column named "Ki".
-Save this Excel file as new_prediction.xlsx and place it in the ./data folder.
-We provide an example file in the ./data folder.
+Save this Excel file as new_prediction.xlsx and place it in the GPCR-A17-MAAP/gpcr_a17_maap_Ki_filtered/new_prediciton/data folder.
+An example file is provided in the same folder for your reference.
-Change directory to your ./new_prediciton folder:
+Change directory to your ./gpcr_a17_maap_Ki_filtered/new_prediciton folder:
 ```bash
 cd ./gpcr_a17_maap_Ki_filtered/new_prediciton
 ```